 - Stores all participant documents and information in a confidential manner

 - Tracks and reports data for the SNAPP program to maintain CARF and SharePoint standards and requirements

-- Post-secondary education in the humanistic field; preference is given to a degree but must have completed at least a diploma level of post-secondary education
+- Post-secondary education in a humanistic field; preference is given to a degree but must have completed at least a diploma level of post-secondary education

 - Previous extensive experience working with children in areas to include developmental stages, attachment issues, trauma, loss and grief, and special needs